 “Normandy Hydro” project tidal turbines

-Continuing with experiments in this field, EDF’s dedicated subsidiary EDF Energies Nouvelles, again in partnership with DCNS, is developing the “Normandy Hydro” project.
+Continuing with experiments in this field, EDF’s dedicated subsidiary EDF Renouvelables, again in partnership with DCNS, is developing the “Normandy Hydro” project.
 It consists of seven tidal turbines installed in the Alderney Race between the Cotentin peninsula and the Channel Islands.
 On 2 December 2014, EDF Energies Nouvelles and DCNS won the call for expressions of interest (CEI) published by Ademe, the French Environment and Energy Management Agency, for this project.

 The project aims to demonstrate the energy and economic performance of tidal turbines and marks a decisive step towards creating a new industrial sector in France.
 It should enable the two partners to establish an economic model for tidal farms before moving on to the industrial phase and the commissioning of the first commercial farms.